 For pregnant persons who have GDM, pregnancy complications include preeclampsia, urinary tract infection, hydramnios, increased operative intervention and future diabetes mellitus.
 For the fetus, GDM is associated with macrosomia, congenital anomalies, metabolic abnormalities, and stillbirth.

-Just as with many things that can occur in pregnancy, if you have GDM, do not put pressure or guilt on yourself that you did something wrong.
-According to the Gestational Diabetes Mellitus, ACOG Practice Bulletin, Number 190, February 2018, it was “estimated that in 2009, 7% of pregnancies were complicated by any type of diabetes and that approximately 86% of these cases represented persons with GDM.”
-The key is to diagnose it in a timely manner so that you can receive the proper care to help control it for your and your fetus’s safety.
+If you have GDM, it can be managed and you can have a healthy pregnancy and baby.
+According to the ACOG, it was “estimated that in 2009, 7% of pregnancies were complicated by any type of diabetes and that approximately 86% of these cases represented persons with GDM.”
+The key is to diagnose it in a timely manner so that you can receive the proper care for your and your fetus’s safety.

 In recent years, non-medical social media influencers, bloggers, and other social media accounts have used various tactics to make people believe that the GTT is toxic or dangerous.
-This type of behavior is used to deepen the divide in the provider-patient relationship.
-It often benefits the person sharing the false information at the cost of the patient’s health.
+This type of behavior is used to deepen the divide in the provider-patient relationship and instill fear and doubt in pregnant persons.
+It often benefits the person sharing the false information at the potential cost of the patient’s health.
 Avoid influencers, bloggers, and social media accounts who use these fear-based tactics.

-One concern is that some glucola drinks contain brominated vegetable oil (BVO).
-The truth is that many glucola drinks do not contain BVO in the first place, and second, BVO is in many common foods like cake mixes, sports drinks, Jell-O, sauces, boxed macaroni and cheese, candy, chewing gum, butter, cereals, snack foods, cosmetics, beer and more.
-BVO in a GTT drink should not be a reason to avoid the screening and/or diagnostic GDM test.
-The GTT drink IS SAFE in pregnancy; however, undiagnosed gestational diabetes mellitus is not.
+One concern is that some GTT drinks contain brominated vegetable oil (BVO).
+The truth is that many GTT drinks do not contain BVO, and, second, BVO is in many common foods like cake mixes, sports drinks, Jell-O, sauces, boxed macaroni and cheese, candy, chewing gum, butter, cereals, snack foods, cosmetics, beer and more.
+BVO in a GTT drink should not be a reason to avoid the screening and/or diagnostic test for GDM.
+The GTT drink IS SAFE in pregnancy; however, undiagnosed GDM is not.

 There are multiple types of the GTT drink.
 If you are still concerned about BVO or any other ingredient such as color dyes, talk to your obstetrical care provider.
 They will help you pick one that works for you.

-Some patients may experience nausea and/or vomiting.
-Serving the hyperosmolar glucola drink on ice may reduce nausea and vomiting.
-If you vomited during the GTT and are willing to come back another day for repeat testing, premedication with an antiemetic drug may allow the test to be completed.
+Some patients may experience nausea and/or vomiting after drinking the GTT.
+Serving the hyperosmolar glucola drink on ice may reduce nausea and vomiting and make it easier to tolerate.
+If you vomited during the GTT and are willing to come back another day for repeat testing, premedication with an antiemetic drug, like phenerganor zofran, may be helpful.

 Alternatives to the GTT should be reserved for those patients who cannot tolerate it.
 In these patients, home blood sugar monitoring may be the best alternative in those who are considered high risk for GDM.
-The best alternative for diagnosing GDM in low-risk patients who cannot tolerate the GCT is unknown.
-The proposed alternatives to GCT like jelly beans and other food alternatives, have not been studied in large populations.
-In addition, none of the alternatives have been validated or they perform poorly and therefore have not been endorsed by ADA or ACOG.
+The best alternative for diagnosing GDM in low-risk patients who cannot tolerate the GTT is unknown.
+The proposed alternatives to GTT, like jelly beans and other food alternatives, have not been studied in large populations.
+In addition, none of the alternatives have been validated or they perform poorly and, for these reasons, they have not been endorsed by ADA or ACOG.

 To summarize, the GTT is an important test and can be a life-saving screening for those who are found to have GDM.
 If you have questions or concerns about the specific drink you’ll be administered during the test, speak with your healthcare provider.
 Your healthcare provider can work with you to ensure that you are safe, comfortable, and fully educated on the test and process.